kwabenasapong/openpldoc/manual/source/creating_service.rst

 ---------------------

 **Note:** The media timer is only available when you are using Phonon as your default player.
-Please check your media configuration here :menuselection:`Settings --> Configure OpenLP --> Media`.
-Configure your player using Phonon with these instructions. :ref:`media_configure`.
+Please check your media configuration here:
+:menuselection:`Settings --> Configure OpenLP --> Media`.
+Configure your player
+using Phonon with these instructions. :ref:`media_configure`.